nminjkfftghjxf/University_projects/README.md

-these are the main projects I did so far during university, feel free check them out, but please dont edit them.
+these are the main projects I did so far during university, feel free check them out, but please don't edit them.